uppusaikiran/uppusaikiran.github.com/_posts/2025-04-19-Capture-the-Flag-CheatSheet.markdown

 ### 📁 SMB is Open

-When ports **139/445** are open, the target may be running **SMB (Server Message Block)**—commonly misconfigured in CTFs, making it a goldmine for enumeration and exploitation.
+When ports **139/445** are open, the target may be running **SMB (Server Message Block)**, commonly misconfigured in CTFs.
+This makes it a goldmine for enumeration and exploitation.

 ---